selfup/dom.events/_posts/2020-11-21-decrease-memory-using-structs-in-rust.md

 }
 ```

 Something similar was done with quarks, and an enum called `QuarkData` was made.
-This makes processing an `Proton` quite simple mathing a 3 element tuple:
+This makes processing an `Proton` quite simple matching a 3 element tuple:

 ```rust
 impl ProtonData {